top of page

 Sarga 102 – FLOOR 2-day class

 Thank you for your interest in barefoot massage training.
 Please read all of the course information provided in the registration links above.
-These pages include important details about course cost, schedule, travel information, and cancellation policies.
+These pages include important details about course cost, schedule, travel information, prerequisites, and cancellation policies.

-Link to blog: Is Sarga Bodywork Training Right for You?
+Is Sarga Bodywork Training Right for You?
 A Massage Therapist’s Guide to Barefoot Massage

 FAQ